misago.admin.views.generic

 - this link namespace.link

-- link name, defaults to index
+- link name, defaults toindex

 .name

-- page title.after
+- page title.icon

 and before